What is Plagiarism? Its Types and How to Avoid Plagiarism

 Lazy plagiarism is sloppy plagiarism.
-An excellent example of this is when someone takes notes directly from a lecture and doesn’t put the footnotes in quotations, nor cites the sources.
+An excellent example of this is when someone takes notes directly from a lecture and doesn’t put the footnotes in quotations, or cite the sources.

 Some of the other reasons why writers fall into the plagiarism trap are-

 • Lack of time management skills – They simply don’t know how to manage their time and rush through deadlines.

 • Laziness – Some writers are lazy and unwilling to put in the work required to curate an original content piece.
 This is where hiring content writing services can help.

 • Pressure to Succeed – If the article is written meant for the purpose of a grade or meeting a milestone, the pressure to write can become too daunting.
 This is why some academic writers don’t thrive under pressure and end up plagiarising content.

 • Too many resources – The internet is filled with many websites and resources from where writers can gather info.
 Sometimes this can become too much, and writers end up not knowing what to pick or ignore.

 • They just didn’t know– If the writer is new to academic writing or citing sources, they may plagiarise information without even knowing that they’re doing it and that it’s an unacceptable practice.